warda-nur/Mini-project/README.md

 * ...
 # Mini-project

-This is my mini project!
-It's pretty simple but hopefully I improve more in the future:)
+This is my simplenmini project!
 The API I used is from rawg and I made 5 enpoints with it.

 <img width="785" alt="Screen Shot 2021-09-30 at 9 10 08 PM" src="https://user-images.githubusercontent.com/81810809/135461540-ff4289d5-cea7-4789-a8d2-16c1a287ecd5.png">